I love Disney Parks! And I love experiencing the magic of Disney with my children.

 I have taken my family to Disney World six times, which includes twelve hour travel days for us to get from Vancouver, British Columbia, to Orlando, Florida.
 Over the years, I have learned some tricks on how to minimize the number of tantrums and how to deal with them when they happen.

-My oldest child, who is now ten years old, has extra needs, including anxiety/mood disorder and sensory processing disorder.
+Both my children have ADHD and sensory issues.
+And my daughter also has Stereotypic Movement Disorder (SMD).
 I have had more than my share of tantrums and meltdowns every day of the year, wherever we happen to be.

 With a bit of extra planning and preparation, you can help avoid tantrums and minimize them when they start to brew.